 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Principal Activities and Business Review on page 2.
-The financial position of the company, its cash flows, liquidity position and borrowing facilities are presented in the financial statements and supporting notes.
-In addition, note 11 and 12 to the financial statements includes the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposures to credit risk and liquidity risk.
+The financial position of the Company, its cash flows, liquidity position and borrowing facilities are presented in the financial statements and supporting notes.
+In addition, notes 10 and 11 to the financial statements includes the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposures to credit risk and liquidity risk.